meishuu-tera-wip/arborean-apparel/README.md

  - Made Sky searching work correctly, also fixed it not displaying the users currently selected sky
  - Changed some CSS
  - Fixed (hopefully) and error with preset creation
- - Renamed tera-proxy.bat to ElectronStart.bat and added the file required for auto-updating (woops)
+ - Renamed tera-proxy.bat to ElectronStart.bat and added the file required for auto-updating (woops) **please redownload if you are having issues**

 ## Update log (15 March):
 - Updated costume db and added more ~~bloat~~ useful images.